 Meet Your Reiki Master Teacher, the Rev. Dr. Lindsay Bates

-Lindsay Bates is a Level III Reiki Master Teaching in the Usui Tradition.
-This is the highest level a practitioner can hold.
+Lindsay Bates is a Level III Reiki Master Teaching in the Usui Tradition and a Reiki Master in Usui/Holy Fire® III Reiki.
+These are the highest levels a practitioner can hold.
 Like her husband, Dr. Giles, Lindsay holds the degree of Doctor of Ministry from Meadville/Lombard Theological School.
-She also holds a Master’s degree from the Divinity School of the University of Chicago and a Bachelor’s Degree from Bates College.
+She also holds a Master’s degree from the Divinity School of the University of Chicago and a Bachelor’s Degree from Bates College in Lewiston, Maine.

 She was trained in hypnotism at the Mindsight Institue in Indiana and in Reiki at the Leidecker Institute in Illinois.
 Both institutes were state approved post-secondary schools.
-She has served as the Senior Minister to the Geneva Unitarian Universalist Society for forty years and has practiced Reiki for the past 20 years in connection with her pastoral ministry.
+In 2019, Lindsay studied Usui/Holy Fire® III Reiki with William Lee Rand at the International Center for Reiki Training in Southfield, Michigan.
+She served as the Senior Minister to the Geneva Unitarian Universalist Society for forty years before her retirement in 2018, and has practiced and taught Reiki in connection with her pastoral ministry.

 In her spare time Lindsay is a doll collector.